-Years ago, I knew I was in a desperate need of getting alone with God to recharge my spiritual batteries and to listen for his voice.
-I began a journey of studying the contemplatives, the mystics, and the misfits the church frowned upon throughout its history.
+Years ago, I knew I was in desperate need of getting alone with God to recharge my spiritual batteries and to listen for his voice.
+So I began studying the contemplatives, the mystics, and the misfits the church frowned upon throughout its history.
 I wanted to discover how to meditate and quiet my spirit and soul in the presence of God.
 I was not seeking a new experience or revelation but looking for a way of gaining sanity and simplifying my life.

-I needed a venue to quiet the swirling thoughts in my mind so I could focus the thoughts of my heart and soul upon God.
+I needed a venue to quiet the swirling thoughts in my mind to focus the thoughts of my heart and soul upon God.
 (A Sacred Word Quiets my Mind to Pay Attention to God) I didn’t tell anybody about what I was doing.
 I was a pastor, and after thirty years of ministry, I was in a spiritual wasteland.
 I became aware my religious background had not provided a significant way of quieting the noise and constant chatter in my head to hear God.
 So I sought a way out of my desert experience to look for an oasis of living water.

 One of the first things I realized was my comprehension of Scripture, and personal bias had kept me in the dark for nearly thirty years of opening myself to the experience of God and contemplative prayer.
-So I knew as I started, only a few people would appreciate what I found because each of us has different and unique experiences.
+So I knew as I started that only a few people would appreciate what I found because each of us has different and unique experiences.

 I appreciate that most will not comprehend or understand what I’m talking about because I was nearly fifty years old before my eyes finally opened.
 So I do not need to convince anyone that I’m right or they are wrong.
 I only try to share the positive impact of being mindful in a mindless world.
 By keeping it simple, I understand I still have the same struggles as everyone else.
 I’m still a bear to live with at times, and I have to be diligent at staying mindful.

-However, I am fortunate that I have learned how I can let go and release the negativity that tries to control my life.
+However, I am fortunate that I have learned how to let go and release the negativity that tries to control my life.
 I am learning not to make political intrigue and religious debates torment my mind.
 I keep it simple because I need to keep it simple, and I live in peace with myself, others, and with God because of it.
 So I’m keeping Mindful Christianity simple.